Electroscope: Pith-ball electroscope

+If the external object (B) instead has a negative charge, the positive nuclei of each atom will be attracted toward it while the electrons will be repelled away from it.
+Again, this causes opposite charges to be closer to the external object than charges of the same polarity, resulting in a net attractive force.

 The pith ball can be charged by touching it to a charged object, so some of the charges on the surface of the charged object move to the surface of the ball.
 Then the ball can be used to distinguish the polarity of charge on other objects because it will be repelled by objects charged with the same polarity or sign it has, but attracted to charges of the opposite polarity.

 Often the electroscope will have a pair of suspended pith balls.
 This allows one to tell at a glance whether the pith balls are charged.
 If one of the pith balls is touched to a charged object, charging it, the second one will be attracted and touch it, communicating some of the charge to the surface of the second ball.
 Now both balls have the same polarity charge, so they repel each other.
 They hang in an inverted 'V' shape with the balls spread apart.
 The distance between the balls will give a rough idea of the magnitude of the charge.